harish-kumar-gitcode/blog/README.md

-# Welcome To Geolage's Blog
+# Welcome To Sample Blog Page

 This is a blog demo on github pages.